Will McPhail: Early life and career

 McPhail was born in 1988 in Lancashire, England, to mother Jane McPhail.
 He grew up in Chorley in Lancashire.
 He studied zoology at, and graduated from, the University of Glasgow.

 His work was published in Private Eye for the first time while he was still attending university.
 In 2013, he won the Young Cartoonist of the Year Award, given by the London Cartoon Museum.
 In 2014, his work began to be published in The New Yorker.

 In 2021, McPhail's debut graphic novel, In, was published by Houghton Mifflin Harcourt.
 The fictional story focuses on a professional illustrator named Nick Moss.
 In 2022, the book won the Betty Trask Prize from the Society of Authors, making it the first graphic novel to win the award.
-That year, McPhail received the Saltire Society First Book of the Year Award for In.
+In the same year, In won the Saltire Society First Book of the Year Award.

 In 2022, a book of McPhail's cartoons was published, titled Love & Vermin.